pdakshesh35/ShortAutomation/README.md

 # YouTube Shorts News Video Generator

 This project is a FastAPI-based application that automates the creation of engaging YouTube Shorts-style news videos.
-It fetches news articles, generates a 2-minute script with 10 scenes, converts scripts to audio, creates dynamic images, and stitches them into a video with synchronized subtitles.
+It fetches news articles, generates a 2-minute script split into multiple scenes, converts scripts to audio, creates dynamic images, and stitches them into a video with synchronized subtitles.
 The application is designed to narrate news in a cool, engaging way targeted at younger audiences, explaining the impact and relevance of the news.
 It uses external APIs (NewsAPI, OpenAI, Runware) and runs in a Dockerized environment for portability.

 ## Features
 - **News Fetching**: Retrieves top headlines from NewsAPI based on country, category, or query.
-- **Script Generation**: Uses OpenAI GPT-4 with a structured, bullet-style prompt to craft a 2-minute script split into 10 scenes for YouTube Shorts, Instagram Reels, and TikTok.
+- **Script Generation**: Uses OpenAI GPT-4 with a structured, bullet-style prompt to craft a 2-minute script split into multiple scenes for YouTube Shorts, Instagram Reels, and TikTok.
 The dialogue targets viewers aged 15–50, drops in today's trending slang to feel viral, and explains why the news matters in a casual way.
 Each scene includes a duration value and enough narration to match that time at a natural speaking pace, plus simple director instructions (e.g., pan or zoom effects).
 - **Audio Generation**: Converts scripts to audio using OpenAI's TTS (text-to-speech) with the "nova" voice.
 - **Image Generation**: Creates vibrant, abstract images without text or statistics using Runware's image inference API.
 - **Video Stitching**: Combines audio, images, and dynamic subtitles into a vertical video (1080x1920 or 1152x2048) using `moviepy` and `Pillow`.